MM-cyi/PySWASH/README.md

 # About the tool

-The package is under developement, and there still is a ample room for improvement.PLease report bugs or problems.
+The package is under developement, and there still is a ample room for improvement.
+Please report bugs or problems.
 There is a brief user manual available, explaining the logics of the coding and processing.
 Both code and manual where produced in late 2020, while listening at https://youtu.be/9Ri7TcukAJ8